-A bit ironic because, one of the main causes of Horner’s syndrome in dog’s is the “banging” of the head or neck trauma, and as we all know, there are a lot of different types of dogs out there that have a tendency to bump their heads (says the proud owner of a little black Pug!)
+Horner’s Syndrome is one of those medical conditions that your “average Joe” probably isn’t going to know all that much about simply because it’s a pretty rare condition.
+This is a bit ironic because one of the leading causes of Horner’s Syndrome in dogs is the “banging” of the head or neck trauma, and as we all know, there are a lot of different types of dogs out there that tend to bump their heads (says the proud owner of a little black Pug!)

 But just because…

-Horner’s syndrome is a relatively rare disease, this doesn’t change the fact that if your dog has been diagnosed with this condition, knowing more about it is going to be a number one priority for you.
-This is why we decided to include Horner’s syndrome in our list of common ailments that can inflict our pets so that if you do have an animal that has been diagnosed with Horner’s you might have a better idea what’s to come after reading this article.
+Horner’s Syndrome is a relatively rare disease, but this doesn’t change the fact that if your dog has been diagnosed with it, knowing more about it will be your priority.
+This is why we decided to include Horner’s Syndrome in our list of common ailments that can inflict on our pets so that if you have an animal diagnosed with Horner’s, you might have a better idea of what’s to come after reading this article.

 So, without further ado, let’s dive right in!